 How the Updating of WCAG Guidelines from 2.1 to 2.2 Impacts Your Business

-A brief overview of WCAG
+A Brief Overview of WCAG

-Are you engaged in the design, development, or coding of accessible digital propertiesand confused about the Web Content Accessibility Guidelines (WCAG)?
-Do you find WCAG descriptions and updates confusing and the associated success criteria difficult to grasp?
-We’d love to break the information into manageable bits for you.
+Are you involved in the design, development, or coding of accessible digital properties and feel confused about the Web Content Accessibility Guidelines (WCAG)?
+Do you find WCAG descriptions and updates unclear and the associated success criteria difficult to understand?

-To start off, let’s recap what the Web Content Accessibility Guidelines (WCAG) are.
-These are technical standards on web accessibility developed by the World Wide Web Consortium (W3C).
-The guidelines represent a shared international standard for accessible websites and web-based platforms.
+We aim to break this information into manageable bits for you.
+To start, let’s recap what the Web Content Accessibility Guidelines (WCAG) are.
+These are technical standards for web accessibility developed by the World Wide Web Consortium (W3C).

-It is helpful to point out that, whereas WCAG isn’t a legal requirement, it is a set of globally adopted standards that businesses committed to growth and venturing into new markets find significant value in abiding by.
-That is because the guidelines striveto make websites and such web-based properties and tools as apps, electronic documents, and other digital assets accessible to people with disabilities.
+It is helpful to point out that, while WCAG isn’t a legal requirement, it is a set of globally adopted standards that businesses committed to growth and venturing into new markets find significant value in abiding by.

-Updating WCAG from WCAG 2.1 to WCAG 2.2: What you need to know
+Updating WCAG from WCAG 2.1 to WCAG 2.2: What You Need to Know

-It is noteworthy to point out that the versions associated with WCAG are WCAG 1.0, WCAG 2.0, WCAG 2.1, and WCAG 2.2.
-WCAG 2.0 was published on December 11, 2008.
-WCAG 2.1 was published on June 5, 2018, while WCAG 2.2 was published on September 21, 2023.
+It’s important to note the versions associated with WCAG: WCAG 1.0, WCAG 2.0, WCAG 2.1, and WCAG 2.2.
+WCAG 2.0 was published on December 11, 2008, WCAG 2.1 on June 5, 2018, and WCAG 2.2 on September 21, 2023.

 WCAG 2.0 covers a wide range of recommendations for making web content more accessible.
 Adhering to these guidelines makes digital content more accessible to a wider variety of people with disabilities.
-The WCAG 2.0 Success Criteria are written as testable statements that are not technology-specific.

-WCAG 2.0 succeeds WCAG 1.0, which was published in May 1999.
+WCAG 2.0 succeeded WCAG 1.0, which was published in May 1999.
 By the time WCAG 2.0 was published, while it was possible to conform either to WCAG 1.0 or WCAG 2.0 (or both), the W3C recommended that new and updated content use WCAG 2.0.
-The consortium also recommended that web accessibility policies reference WCAG 2.0 instead of WCAG 1.0.

 Transition from WCAG 2.0 to WCAG 2.1